 Jamestown St. Helena Island; Your Next Travel Destination?

-Come visit the small Island of St. Helena and discover a unique and genuine world.
+Come visit Jamestown on the small Island of St. Helena and discover a unique and genuine world.

 By Maria Myers

 The island of St. Helena has a surface area of around forty-six cubic miles, with a population estimated to be around 4,300 at the end of June 2018.

 You’d think there wouldn’t be much to do here in such a small stretch – but you’d be pleasantly surprised.

 Since the Portuguese Admiral sighted the lands rugged coastline on the 21st of May in 1502, the island has seen much action, with the likes of Napoleon, the Duke of Wellington, Charles Darwin and James cook gracing its’ shores, just to name a few.

 With all the activity St. Helena has seen since the early 1500s there is no shortage of history distilled into most every man-made structure on the island.